Home | Volume 14 | Article number 20

 Abstract

 Introduction: the One Health approach addresses human, animal, and ecosystem health.
-While important, there is little published information describing One Health training in medical education, particularly in Sub-Saharan Africa.
+While important, there is little published information describing One Health training in medical education, particularly in sub-Saharan Africa.
 This study aimed to explore One Health topics and competencies integrated into sub-Saharan African medical curricula, how they are integrated, and the benefits and barriers to integration.

 Methods: in this cross-sectional, mixed methods study, purposive and snowball sampling were used to sample one Dean, administrator, or faculty member per identified medical education institution with self-reported knowledge about their institution's medical curriculum.
 Quantitative and qualitative data were collected using an online QualtricsXM survey and semi-structured interviews.
 Descriptive statistics and thematic analysis were used for data analysis.